rohit-1126/Retail_Sales_Analysis_Project/README.md

 # Overview
-This project analyzes the Retail_Sales database using SQL to generate business insights related to sales performance, customer behavior, and product analysis using
+This project analyzes the Retail_Sales database using SQL to generate business insights related to sales performance, customer behavior, and product analysis.

 ---